Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

-Any client who receives a valid finding after July 1, 2018 has 20 calendar days from the date of their written notification letter from DCFS to request an administrative appeal.
-Once 20 calendar days have passed the client is no longer eligible for an administrative appeal.
+Any client who receives a valid finding after August 1, 2018 has 20 days from the date of their written notification letter from DCFS to request an administrative appeal.
+Once 20 days have passed the client is no longer eligible for an administrative appeal.

-If a client received a valid finding before July 1, 2018 and they are eligible for an administrative appeal, in order to do so they must contact DCFS, in-person, at their nearest local Child Welfare office, to obtain a copy of their written notification.
-They have 20 calendar days from the date of the written notice to request an administrative appeal.
-If an administrative appeal is not requested within 20 calendars days from the date of their written notice, then the client has exhausted their appeal rights.
+If DCFS receives a request for an SCR/Repository clearance for a client or the client contacts DCFS in person at a DCFS Child Welfare office to request a copy of all valid findings for which they are listed as a perpetrator and DCFS verifies that the client received a valid finding before August 1, 2018, DCFS will send written notification of those valid findings to the client.
+The client has 20 days from the date of the written notice to request an administrative appeal.
+If an administrative appeal is not requested within 20 days from the date of their written notice, then the client has exhausted their appeal rights.
 A listing of all DCFS Child Welfare Offices can be found via the DCFS website at: /index.cfm?md=directory&tmp=home&nid=247&pnid=0&pid=0

 How do I request an appeal?